Pratikshinde55/Terraform-aws-Module_dataSource-EC2/README.md

   "Filter": is sub block of data source for specify 'data type' information.

-  Three filters are applied for AMIs:
+  ✧Three filters are applied for AMIs:

    AMI name matching the pattern "al2023-ami-*-x86_64".